Kraj0/Calculator-Project/README.md

 left bar Conversions_Gtest - Debug - Start New Instance.

 If u have installed Cmake (min version 3.6.2) on your computer you can also build project using this tool.
-CMakeLists.txt is in the main directory.
+(Personally i used cmake-gui version) CMakeLists.txt is in the main directory.
 I suggest using build directiory as the place for output files.
 You can run the program without using Cmake just by opening .sln file in main directory.
 Calculator only accepts integers as input.